All about Cardboard Coffins!

 Our standard shroud and bearer; we can use any fabric you like, and also cover this with a cardboard top or other fabric topping.

 Hopefully this little treatise on cardboard coffins has been useful to someone out there!
-If you’d like to know more about the DaisyBox you can check out their site:
+Drop us a line anytime for a chat about this option or any other.

 We’re always here to help you 24/7 with any enquiries about funerals, dying, great farewells and much more: